HackYourFuture-CPH/js-projects/projects/movie-app/movie-app.md

 ### `JS2 week1` - Browser environment, DOM manipulation, DOM event listeners

-Use a movie object with details such as ID, title, description, year, main actors, etc.
+Use a movie object with details such as id, title, description, year, main actors, etc.

 It could be something like this: